 It is quite well know that air temperature decreases with elevation.
 All things being equal the higher we go the cooler it gets.

-Trout live at surprisingly high altitude.
+Trout live at surprisingly high altitudes.
 I know of trout lakes 12,800 feet above sea level.
 That is 3900m.
-Even on the hottest of summer days there will still be a chill in the air.
+Even on the hottest of summer days, there will still be a chill in the air.
 Make sure to check your regulations before leaving home, some alpine fisheries have very short seasons which can differ widely from the low country.

 When the water is warm, the trout become sluggish and unwilling to feed.
 Most catch and release anglers choose to stay home rather than putting the trout through a potentially fatal fight.
 When fishing for stock trout there are a few hints to improve your chances.

 Trout are very reluctant to feed, so they are likely to only respond to the most tempting looking morsels.
 Fly fishermen should reach for the most lifelike lures and flies in their box.